koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 thumbnail! 🤯

-I made further changes to even use `srcset` for images to allow the browser to load the right image, and resize it dynamically.
+I made further changes to even use `srcset` for images to allow the browser to load the right image and resize it dynamically.
 You can check how I have done it [here](https://gitlab.com/koalalorenzo/blog/-/blob/dc77e8d2ae9d6de9db8fc23b4539aec6fc15cbb5/layouts/shortcodes/image.html).

 ## Removing Material UI and jQuery